RAVI-CHANDRIKA-05/CODEBASICS_CHALLENGE9/README.md

 ORDER BY  COUNT(DISTINCT(store_id)) DESC;
 ~~~~

-In terms of store count, Bengaluru leads with 10 stores, followed by Chennai with 8 stores, and Hyderabad with 7 stores.<br>
 <br><br><br>

 **3. Generate a report that displays each campaign alogn with the total revenue generated before and after the campaign?**